jeanmathieupotvin/transltr/tests/testthat/_snaps/serialize.md

       assert(out1)
     Condition
       Error:
-      ! in object 'test-id':
-       - 'Hash' must be a null, or a non-empty character string.
+      !
+'Hash' must be a null, or a non-empty character string.

 ---